CaioCeretta/udemy-chad-spring-boot/02-spring-core/section2-comments.md

   ## Lesson 27 - Java Config Bean - Code

-    ● Move to the intellij editor, do the usual housekeeping and implement what we have just explained
+    ● Move to the intellij editor, do the usual housekeeping and implement what we have just explained.
+Minimal comments

+      ○ Steps

+        ■ Create a new package com.luv2code.javaconfigbean.config
+        ■ Create a new class: SportConfig, annotate with @Configuration and define a @Bean method
+        ■ We can also give a custom id such as @Bean("aquatic")